 Discussion:

 The protection mechanism of r-TWT SPs specified in 11be Draft D3.0 seems to be not enough, which would impact the scheduled transmition of lantency-sensitve traffic during the R-TWT SPs.
-For example, the Non-AP EHT STAs may behave as if overlapping quiet intervals do not exist, which means that the unscheduled EHT STAs may contend for channel access during the SPs.
+For example, the Non-AP EHT STAs may ignore the overlapping quiet intervals, which means that the unscheduled EHT STAs may contend for channel access during the SPs.

-To guanrantee that the AP has higher priority of channel access to gain the TXOP at the start time of trigger-enabled R-TWT SP the non-AP STA that supports R-TWT but is not a member of the R-TWT SP is proposed to be allowed for transmission dot11RTWTSPStartGuardTime after the start time of the R-TWT SP during the R-TWT SP, shown in the following Figure as an example.
+To guanrantee that the AP has higher priority of channel access to gain the TXOP at the start time of trigger-enabled R-TWT SP the non-AP STA that supports R-TWT and ignores the overlapping quiet interval but is not a member of the R-TWT SP is proposed to be allowed for transmission dot11RTWTSPStartGuardTime after the start time of the R-TWT SP during the R-TWT SP, shown in the following Figure as an example.

 Proposed Text Change: